ujen5173/Hashnode-1.0/README.md

 > [!NOTE]
-> This project will no longer be updated.
-I am planning to create a new Hashnode clone using the latest technologies and a highly optimized build for improved performance.
+> This project is no longer maintained.
+Check out my profile for the latest things I’m building.

 # Hashnode Clone